-The Company incurred a loss of (€9,768,451) (2020: (€1,833,943)) for the financial year ended 31 December 2021 and had net liabilities of (€4,214,510) (2020: net assets €5,553,941).
+The Company incurred a loss of (€5,093,587) (2021: (€9,768,451)) for the financial year ended 31 December 2022 and had net liabilities of (€9,308,097) (2021: net liabilities €4,214,510).
 These conditions may cast doubt on the Company's ability to continue as a going concern.
 However, management have taken into consideration a range of factors including management forecasts and support from group entities in coming to the assessment that there are no material uncertainties relating to going concern.
 The financial statements have been prepared on a going concern basis which assumes that the Company will continue in operational existence for the foreseeable future.
-The validity of this assumption as stated in note 2(b) depends on the continued support of the Company's parent, Be-Spoke Capital (Ireland) Limited.
+The validity of this assumption as stated in note 2(b) depends on the continued support of the Company's parent, ACPI.
+At group level, the going concern assumption depends on the outcome of the actions taken by the board of directors to return the group to profitability and meeting the business plan's new objectives and strategies that they approved.
 The financial statements do not include any adjustments relating to the recoverability and classification of recorded asset amounts and classifications of liabilities that might be necessary should the Company be unable to continue in existence.